javaGroup5/Business-Card/README.md

 ## Contact

-For any questions or feedback, feel free to reach out to [Your Name](mailto:yiwereamin@gmail.com).
+For any questions or feedback, feel free to reach out to [Aminu Yiwere(mailto:yiwereamin@gmail.com).